 mycelium, fungi-based material

 The aim was to find a design which is in harmony with the organic imperfect surface of the mycelium-materials.
-After exploring some mathematical correct patterns with Rhinoceros, Grasshopper, and a paneling plug-in, the final design is inspired by a voronoi-diagram, which can be found in nature.
+The final design was developed in 3D-Software and is inspired by a voronoi-diagram, which can be found in nature.

 The modular system is composed by a combination of three tiles that can be adjusted and rotated to compose a complex geometry where the heights and textures vary through the surface.
 This allows an individually expandable design and the creation of a relief-like overall picture.